Benjamin Shield, Ph.D.

 My searching has also led to the creation of four books that I wrote with my best friend, Richard Carlson, who had written the Don’t Sweat the Small Stuff series.
 We wanted to explore questions we had in regards to both healing and spirituality.
 Healers on Healing, For the Love of God (the name later changed to Handbook for the Spirit), Handbook for the Soul, and Handbook for the Heart have all been translated into many languages and together have sold nearly a half million copies.

 Over the years, I have had the opportunity to share my thoughts in various articles, radio programs, and television features, including a half-hour program devoted to my practice on the Discovery Channel.

 In my practice, I continue to seek refined solutions to physical problems.
 It is my quest to help individuals get out of pain, stay out of pain, and have the most ease and comfort in their bodies.
 The purpose of each session is to achieve the greatest amount of choice possible in structure, function, movement and emotion.

-I practice in Los Angeles, the city that I was born and raised.
+I live and practice in Santa Fe, New Mexico.
 I am happily married and live with with my wife, Lisa, and Owen, our Bernese Mountain Dog, and Milo, our Shar Pei.

 I fell in love with this work in 1971 and I continue to fall in love with it every day.
 I am grateful for the growth and joy that it has given me, for the doors that it has opened, and for the extraordinary individuals that I have had the privilege of meeting.
 I am grateful for all that it has given me and grateful for, in my own way, what I have been able to give to others.